heatherm/web_f18/README.md

 ## Course prerequisites

 Basic computer knowledge.
-Basic familiarity with any programming/scripting language is preferred but no required.
+Basic familiarity with any programming/scripting language is preferred but not required.

 ## Course description